manuti/rEFInd-minimal-dummies/README.md

 ## Minimalistic rEFInd theme

+### manuti added selection icons and show reboot and shutdown options in theme.conf

 [rEFInd](http://www.rodsbooks.com/refind/) is an easy to use boot manager for UEFI based systems.
 This is a clean and minimal theme for it.